Open-S2/open-vector-tile/vector-tile-spec/1.0.0/README.md

 - **geometry**: The geometry of the feature
 - **mValues**: A set of M-Values that coexists with the geometry
 - **indices**: A set of indices that coexists with the geometry
-- **tesselation**: A set of vertices that compliment the geometry for polygons and polygons3D
+- **tessellation**: A set of vertices that compliment the geometry for polygons and polygons3D

 A Layer MAY contain a `id` field.